oss-aspen/Rappel/models/density_metrics/README.md

 ### Visualization
 [Dash](https://dash.plotly.com/) is an open source python framework create by plotly for creating interactive and customized web applications.

+# How to run the app locally...
+1. Clone this project from GitHub in your local project directory
+2. Change into the project directory
+3. Run `python3 -m venv <name_of_virtualenv>`
+4. Run `source <name_of_virtualenv>/bin/activate` in the command line to activate the virtual environment
+5. Run `pip install -r requirements.txt` to install the required dependencies
+6. Put the config.json file to the same level as index.
+Here is a sample of what the config.json file needs to look like:
+    `
+    {
+        "connection_string": "sqlite:///:memory:",
+        "database": "sandiegorh",
+        "host": "chaoss.tv",
+        "password": "<<Your Password>>",
+        "port": 5432,
+        "schema": "augur_data",
+        "user": "<<Your Username>>",
+        "user_type": "read_only"
+    }
+    `
+7. Run `app.py`, the application should now start loading

 ### What can be done more with the data...
 - Organizational diversity (company sponsored project)